hunyadi/md2conf/CONTRIBUTING.md

 ### Helping you get set up

-1. Create a GitHub issue proposing the feature you would like to have added.
-2. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `master`.
-3. Set up your environment:
+2. Set up your environment:

    ```sh
    git clone git@github.com:<your github username>/md2conf.git